 - Reside in the service area as defined by the Bureau; and

 - Meet the additional eligibility criteria for each of the specific programs of financial assistance.

 - All income, earned or unearned, must be calculated in the month it is received and as a resource thereafter, except income obtained from the sale of property that may be exempt as provided in 25 CFR, 20.309.

 - Resources are considered to be available when they are converted to cash.

 The Indian Reservation Roads Program mission is to provide safe and adequate transportation and public road access to and within Indian reservations in the Great Plains Region, Indian lands and communities for Native Americans, visitors, recreationists, resource uses and others while contributing to economic development, self-determination, and employment of Native Americans.

-The IRR is part of the Federal-Aid Highway Program and is funded from the Highway Trust Fund.
+The TTP is part of the Federal-Aid Highway Program and is funded from the Highway Trust Fund.
 It is Authorized under the Federal Lands Highway Program, 23 United States Code (USC) 204.
-Use of IRR Program funds is defined in 23 USC.
+Use of TTP Program funds is defined in 23 USC.
 This program is jointly administered by the BIA and the Federal Highway Administration.
 We prepare the Transportation Improvement Program (TIP) that is a 5- year plan for improvements on each reservation.
-Each project on our TIP is supported by tribal resolution.
+Each project on our TIP is supported by Tribal resolution.
 We submit our TIP to the BIA Division of Transportation (BIADOT) for review and approval.
 BIADOT reviews, approves, and forwards our TIP to FHWA Federal Lands Highway Office (FLHO) for approval.
 Once the TIP is approved by the FHWA, we then have projects that costs can be charged to.
 All projects have to be on the approved TIP.
-All of our projects are supported by tribal resolution.
+All of our projects are supported by Tribal resolution.